visualizedata/data-structures/assignments/weekly_assignment_04.md

 You will use Amazon Web Services to host a PostgreSQL database server.
 Follow [these instructions](https://github.com/visualizedata/data-structures/blob/master/assignments/weekly_assignment_04_documentation.md) to set up and access an instance you will use for your SQL work in this class; the setup should take about 30 minutes to complete.

+If you have trouble connecting to your AWS RDS instance, refer to [this guide](https://aws.amazon.com/premiumsupport/knowledge-center/rds-cannot-connect/).

 If you are new to SQL, complete [this tutorial](https://www.codecademy.com/learn/learn-sql).

 ## Assignment